kronostechnologies/design-elements/README.md

 - **Bug fixing**

 ### Templates
 We use issue and pull request templates to standardize the contribution process and improve communication in the repo.

-When reporting a bug, requesting a feature or submitting a pull request, please take the time to fill all relevant fields.
+When reporting a bug, requesting a feature or submitting a pull request, **please take the time to fill all relevant fields**.

 ## About the Team